-Sec.
-1. Whenever a Congregation of Christian people located within the boundaries of this Diocese shall seek affiliation with The Episcopal Church under the provisions of Title I. Canon 16 of the Canons of the General Convention, the Bishop shall report to the Secretary of the Convention of this Diocese when such affiliate status has been granted by the Presiding Bishop.
+- Sec.
+1. Whenever a Congregation of Christian people located within the boundaries of this Diocese shall seek affiliation with The Episcopal Church under the provisions of Title I. Canon 16 of the Canons of the General Convention, the Bishop shall report to the Secretary of the Convention of this Diocese when such affiliate status has been granted by the Presiding Bishop. - Sec.

-Sec.
 2. The Secretary shall report to the Convention and list such Congregations separately as "Affiliate Congregations" in reports and listing of Congregations.
 The Clergy and members of "Affiliate Congregations" shall have seat and voice in the Annual Convention of this Diocese until such time as a) that status is revoked by the Presiding Bishop, b) the oversight of such Congregation no longer rests with the Bishop of this Diocese, or c) such Congregation is admitted into union with the Convention of this Diocese under the provisions of Title I, Canon 19 of the Canons of this Diocese.
-Should such a Congregation be admitted into Union with the Convention of the List of the Clergy (Title I. Canon 2) in accordance with the provisions of Title III.
+Should such a Congregation be admitted into Union with the Convention of this Diocese, the clergy thereof may be given vote in the Convention of this Diocese only by admission to the List of the Clergy (Title I. Canon 2) in accordance with the provisions of Title III.
 Canons 10, 11 or 12 of the Canons of the General Convention.